boudicca-events/boudicca.events/QUERY.md

-# _insert name here_ Doc
+# Boudicca Query Language

 ## Introduction

-The _insert name here_ is a simple query language for making custom queries/filters where our normal search is insufficient.
+The Boudicca Query Language is a simple query language for making custom queries/filters where our normal search is insufficient.
 Queries can look like `name contains Bandname or name contains Bandname2`